NilakshiDhiman/Simon-Says-Games/README.md

 The Simon Game is a classic memory game where players must repeat sequences of colors and sounds.
-By creating this game using HTML, CSS, and JavaScript, you can improve your coding skills and create an engaging interactive project
+By creating this game using HTML, CSS, and JavaScript, you can improve your coding skills and create an engaging interactive project.